Entanglement between atomic condensates in an optical lattice: effects of interaction range: Conclusion

-In conclusion, we have investigated the entanglement properties in the spin waves of the two-component condensates in a 2D square lattice with the finite-ranged interaction closing to a QPT.
-We show that the entropy still satisfy the area-law and the scaling of two-site entanglement is examined in this finite-ranged interaction system.
-The measurement of this Gaussian state here is envisaged by an experimental technique that has been devised recently to measure the correlation functions between atoms \cite{Folling}.
-Moreover, the physical realization of harmonic chain may lead to the applications of quantum information science \cite{Plenio2}.
+We have investigated the entanglement content in the spin waves of the two-component condensates in a 2D square lattice with the finite-ranged interaction close to a QPT.
+We have shown that the entropy satisfies the area-law and examined the scaling of two-site entanglement in this finite-ranged interaction system.
+These features of the system should be addressable by recently developed experimental techniques that give access ti atom-atom correlation function.
+Moreover, the physical realization of harmonic chain may lead to applications in quantum information science \cite{Plenio2}.

 H.T.N. is grateful to M. Plenio and J. Eisert for the discussion.
 H.T.N. thanks the financial support of the Croucher Foundation and K.B. thanks the Royal Society and Wolfson Foundation for support.